 As a general rule of thumb, we’re usually told that the notch or dot is the indicator for pin 1.
 WS decided to throw that out the roof for some LEDs and go for pin 3, just because.
 Not so much of a problem for assembly as long as you are using THE footprint and schematic symbol for WS2812B and not something else, and that you are not manually routing the PCB for some inexplicable reason.

 We’ve made our share of mistakes but the only thing we can do is learn and move on.
 Got your own assembly woes to share?
 Any must know tips and tricks?
 Enlighten us in the comments section below.

 Already preparing to hand over the task of assembly to the professionals?
 We hope this article helped give you some peace of mind when it comes to communicating your intentions with your crew.
 If not, we hope it has highlighted the importance of having clear and concise instructions and warned you of the perils of failing to do so.

 Seeed Fusion online manufacturing services have provided Turnkey PCB Assembly services for over ten years.
 Pioneering the instant quoting platform, Seeed Fusion’s online system can read formatted BOM files and extract component cost and availability directly to get you a quick quote in seconds.
 Sourcing from partners like DigiKey and Mouser, local Chinese manufacturers and more, the Seeed Fusion PCB Assembly service is easily one of the most convenient and accessible all-in-one services out there.

 And now, first-time users have no reason not to try.
-Get 5 pieces assembled for free !
-Just pay for the components and PCBs and we’ll handle the rest.
+Get 5 pieces assembled for free!
+Just pay for the components and PCBs and we’ll handle the rest (up to 20 different components).
 This crazy offer is limited to once per customer and has no expiry date, so discover the ease of outsourcing PCB manufacturer, parts procurement and assembly today with Seeed Fusion.